 Focus on What You Have Instead of What You Don’t Have

-When I had endless self-doubt and unnecessary worry, anxiety and stress with my blog, I diverted my attention from what I don’t have to what I have.
+When I had endless self-doubt and unnecessary worry, anxiety, and stress with my blog, I diverted my attention from what I didn’t have to what I did have.

 I remind myself of what I have: